'See' Season 2 Is Almost Here & The Trailer Is So Intense

 August can't come soon enough.

 Apple TV+'s launch in November 2019 wasn't the most auspicious start for the streamer, especially with Disney+ arriving on its heels two weeks later and grabbing so much attention.
 But slow and steady has always won the race, and Apple had the benefit of green lighting second seasons for all four shows the streamer launched with, before it even launched.
 Since then, Dickinson and For All Mankind have premiered their Season 2s to rave reviews.
-But the show science fiction and fantasy fans want updates about is See, the post-apocalyptic series in which nearly the entire population has gone blind.
-It’s already been confirmed that See Season 2 is coming to Apple TV+ later in 2021.
-But its exact premiere date remains to be seen.
+But the show science fiction and fantasy fans want updates about is See, the post-apocalyptic series in which nearly the entire population has lost their vision.
+It’s already been confirmed that See Season 2 is coming to Apple TV+ in 2021, so here’s what to know about it:

 Of the four shows that debuted at Apple TV+’s launch, See fared the worst in the eyes of critics.
 (It currently holds a 40% splat on Rotten Tomatoes.)
 Part of the issue of the show is that its concept is super ambitious.
 The idea of telling a story of a visually impaired human society via a visual medium such as television is a daring undertaking.